locutusjs/locutus/CONTRIBUTING.md

 ### Releasing

-Any newly pushed git tag is automatically released on npm by CI.
+Any newly pushed git tag is automatically released on NPM by CI.
 To push a new tag:

 ```bash
 npm version patch -m "Release v%s" && git push --tags